 Marketing tools: keep it simple

-Technology provides plenty of tools to help you promote your business.
-There are tools to manage and schedule projects, marketing, and even teams.
-You can get single tools to do all those things in one place.
+Technology provides plenty of tools to help you market — and run — your business.
+There are tools to manage and schedule blog posts, social posts, projects, and teams.

 The wrong technology turns into a gym membership—you buy in with good intentions and high hopes, and way too soon you find yourself not using it.

 So here’s a question: what do you need to get done?

 Answer that first.
 Then think about the tools that are more than just the highest-rated, most-talked-about-by-the-cool-kids apps.

 The best tech tools help you get your work done with a minimum of stress.